aimeos/aimeos-docs/src/manual/service-decorators.md

 Limits the availability of a service option to one or more countries.
 Either the billing address, the delivery address or both can be used for the check.
 Please keep in mind that you have to configure the country drop-down on the address page in the checkout process before this decorator can be used.

 country.billing-include (optional)
 : If the selected country in the **billing address** of the customer matches one of the countries, the service option is **shown**.
 The configuration consists of a comma separated list of two letter ISO country codes in upper case, e.g. "DE,AT,CH".
-Please have a look at the full [list of official country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) if you are unsure.
-Also avoid white spaces between the codes and the commas.
+For a full list of official two letter country codes refer to [this wikipedia list](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+Avoid white spaces between the codes and commas.
 If the list is empty, the service option won't be shown at all.

 country.billing-exclude (optional)
 : If the selected country in the **billing address** of the customer matches one of the countries, the service option is **hidden**.
-The configuration consists of a comma separated list of two letter ISO country codes in upper case, e.g. "DE,AT,CH".
-Please have a look at the full [list of official country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 if you are unsure.
-Also avoid white spaces between the codes and the commas.
+(Same rules as for *country.billing-include* apply.)

 country.delivery-include (optional)
 : If the selected country in the **delivery address** of the customer matches one of the countries, the service option is **shown**.
-The configuration consists of a comma separated list of two letter ISO country codes in upper case, e.g. "DE,AT,CH".
-Please have a look at the full [list of official country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 if you are unsure.
-Also avoid white spaces between the codes and the commas.
-If the list is empty, the service option won't be shown at all.
+(Same rules as for *country.billing-include* apply.)

 country.delivery-exclude (optional)
 : If the selected country in the **delivery address** of the customer matches one of the countries, the service option is **hidden**.
-The configuration consists of a comma separated list of two letter ISO country codes in upper case, e.g. "DE,AT,CH".
-Please have a look at the full [list of official country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 if you are unsure.
-Also avoid white spaces between the codes and the commas.
+(Same rules as for *country.billing-include* apply.)

+**Examples**:

 To show the service option only for customers in Germany, Austria and Switzerland use

 ```
 country.billing-include : DE,AT,CH
 ```

 To hide a service option for customers living in UK use

 ```
 country.billing-exclude : GB
 ```